 Since you have not been paid yet, you must sign a conditional lien waiver.
 Signing an unconditional lien waiver is enforceable even before you get paid.
 This means that if you sign an unconditional lien waiver before receiving the money and the property owner ends up not paying up, you have already waived your lien rights because you signed the unconditional lien waiver.

 - The effective date on the waiver is accurate.

-This consideration is very important if you are dealing with progress payment, which means that you are only expecting payment for the work that you’ve done up to a certain date.
-So if the amount you’re receiving is your payment for all your work until, say, January 30 — make sure that the date listed on the waiver is indeed January 30.
+This consideration is very important if you are dealing with progress payment, which means that you are expecting payment for the work that you’ve done only up to a certain date.
+So if the amount you’re receiving is the payment for all your work until, say, January 30, make sure that the date listed in the waiver is indeed January 30.